CiscoSecurity/amp-00-integration-workflows/docs/source/amp/pivot.rst

 ..
 NOTE::

-    Can be the IP address of a computer or the IP address that was observed as part of a connection.
+    Can be the IP address of a computer or an IP address that was observed as part of a connection.

 .. code::